twcamper/sicp-kindle/README.md

 4 - set text-indent: 0 for <code>p</code> tags, since kindle indents about 1em by default, which deformatted the code snips ( <code>&lt;p&gt;&lt;tt&gt;</code> is used instead of <code>pre</code> )

-5 - set height="2em" on div tags in 'References' section (kindle doesn't support the CSS for controlling this)
+5 - ~~set height="2em" on div tags in 'References' section (kindle doesn't support the CSS for controlling this)~~

 6 - added jump table to top of index

 7 - built opf and ncx with ruby.  toc.ncx allows 'nav points' for the 5-way kindle knob to get you from chapter to chapter

+8 - reverted item 5 above: several years later simple <code>p</code> tags with an 85% font look fine.

 ### Notes on building the book

 The old build of <code>sicp.mobi</code> in this repo seems to work fine.
 But if you want or need to build it yourself, you need to:

-1. generate the input <code>opf</code> xml, so your build has a current date.
+1. generate the input <code>ncx</code> and <code>opf</code> xml.
 2. run that input through 'kindlegen' to produce a large but functional book
 3. optionally strip out the source that kindlegen includes in the output using '[kindlestrip.py](https://github.com/jefftriplett/kindlestrip)'

+A set of <code>Rake</code> tasks will do any or all of these tasks for you, in the correct order as needed.

 #### Building the Book

 * install 'kindlegen' somewhere in your path.
 * make sure you have Ruby 1.8.7 or later
 * make sure you have the <code>Rake</code> gem
-* ideally, have Python installed
+* ideally but optionally,  have Python installed

 <pre>
      $ cd ~/sicp-kindle

-     # to build the book (compact binary)
+     # to build the book (compact binary -- requires Python)
      $ rake build
      # or just
      $ rake